mrunaldev/visual-path-training/presentations/DemoSession/README.md

-# Day 0: Introduction to Go Programming
+# Go Programming Workshop

-This is a sample session to demonstrate the course structure and give students a taste of Go programming.
+## Demo Session Guide

+Welcome to the Go Programming Workshop!
+This guide contains all materials for the demo session.

-## Session Structure (1 hour)
+## 📚 Session Materials

 1. **Introduction (15 minutes)**
    - Course overview